 The CSA season varies slightly from year to year – it will operate for 18 weeks, from June to October.
 Boxes may be smaller during the beginning and end of the season and larger in the middle.

 Boxes are delivered to predetermined drop-off locations before 5.00 pm every Monday during the CSA season.
 Drop-off locations are determined by the location of our CSA members.
-Our 2016 locations will be:
+In 2017 our locations were:

 Commercial on 5th